xism4/xIsm4/README.md

 Electricista y a veces jugador del cs2

-❤ Some of my proyects:
+❤ Proyectos conocidos:
 - NullCordX
+- SternalBoard
 - ShieldSpigot
 - ShieldMotd
 - ShieldHub
 - Nmap scanner
-- SternalBoard

 😈 Some of my skills and knowledge:
 - Java experienced on Android and POO